FlinNSteel/WRO2026-FE-CHOMPERSMUNCHERS/README.md

 ## Meet the munchers! 🙌

-Originally, no one was assigned a specific role, we all did a little bit of everything, but each one mainly focused on the tasks we excelled at.
+Originally, no one was assigned a specific role, we all did a little bit of everything, but each one of us mainly focused on the tasks we excelled at.

 ### Leonardo Cubeddu